microsoft/semantic-kernel/samples/apps/local_inference_server/README.md

 This will run the service at **`http://localhost:5000`**.
 Navigating to **`http://localhost:5000`** in a browser window will provide instruction on how to construct requests to the service.

+> [!IMPORTANT]
+> If the model has not been cached (ex: first time calling it) the response can take some time
+> due to the model being downloaded.
+> Using this service to generate images can also take a very long time - a factor that scales with your hardware.

 ## Alternative: Bare-Metal
 Alternatively, the service can be started on bare-metal.
 To do this, you will need to have Python 3.6 installed.